 As well as running Chocolate Ecstasy Tours, I am currently consulting for various small and large businesses on cost analysis and strategy, taste analysis and recipe development.
-I'm also continuing to write reviews and hatching plans for future projects.
+I'm also continuing to write and speak about chocolate, desserts and food and am hatching plans for future projects.

 Born in England into a family of chocoholics, I was raised mostly in the Australian countryside, miles from any shops.
 This meant that if I wanted anything sweet to eat I had to bake it myself, or sneak an extra mini Cadbury Dairy Milk or Twix that made it into my school lunch every day.
 I'm sure we always had snack-size chocolate treats for school because it gave my mum a legitimate excuse to buy them.
 I definitely wasn't the only one sneaking into the cupboard!